taurenk/Pinpoint-Geocoder-Node/README.md

 # Pinpoint US Geocoder Node
 A very simple geocoder built with NodeJS, Postgresql + US Census Data.
+This code is based off a [previous geocoding project](https://github.com/taurenk/PinPoint-Geocoder-Python) that im hoping to take a bit further.

 ##